 - In 25 metres you pass a timber-framed house, 40 metres away on your left-hand side.
 In a further 35 metres go through a wooden swing gate and turn left in the field, your direction 315°.
 In 20 metres keep ahead, slightly right , across a field, on an indistinct path, aiming for the kissing gate in the field boundary ahead of you.
 If this field is in crop, walk around the field boundary, initially turning left.

 - In 100 metres go through the kissing gate and over a short plank bridge over a ditch to come out onto a road, where you turn right, your direction 350°.
-After 150 metres [!] turn left down a signposted path that is hidden by a hedge as you approach it, which goes along the side of Juniper Cottage (to the right of the tall hedge which separates it from Moat Farm), your direction 300°.
+In 15 metres [!] turn left down a signposted path that is hidden by a hedge as you approach it, which goes along the side of Juniper Cottage (to the right of the tall hedge which separates it from Moat Farm), your direction 300°.

 - In 30 metres, go over a stile, then half left, your direction 270°, keeping on towards the left-hand corner of the field.
 At this corner, carry straight on, coming to the hedge ahead.
 Here you bear left, with the hedge now on your right-hand side, your direction 240°.